-Baker’s yeast is the general term given to all forms of Saccharomyces cerevisiae used to make bread products.
-Baker’s yeast is available in several forms such as liquid, fresh (or cake), active dry, and instant.
+"Baker’s yeast" is the general term given to all forms of Saccharomyces cerevisiae used to make bread products.
+Baker’s yeast is available in several forms such as active dry, fresh (or cake), liquid, and instant.

-This is a deactivated form of yeast, which is used as a nutritional supplement.
+- Nutritional Yeast: This is a deactivated form of yeast, which is used as a nutritional supplement.
 The deactivation of yeast is important because consuming large quantities of live yeast organisms can lead to proliferation throughout the body.
 Deactivated yeast is a good source of minerals and B vitamins.
 Nutritional yeast has a nutty or cheese-like flavor and is often used as a topping or seasoning for foods.

-This is a concentrated nutritional yeast product often in the form of a paste.
+- Yeast Extract: This is a concentrated nutritional yeast product often in the form of a paste.
 Yeast extracts are favored for their pungent, umami flavor.
 Yeast extracts have a wide variety of uses and have developed a cult following around the world.
 Popular brands of yeast extract include Marmite and Vegemite.